-You'll develop the knowledge and skills needed to work in a variety of fields, such as pharmaceutical and biotechnology industries, education, environment, or roles in agricultural, medical and chemical laboratories.
-Many of our graduates also choose to go on to postgraduate study in preparation for academic or industry-based research careers.
+You’ll graduate with the knowledge and skills for work in a variety of areas, such as the pharmaceutical and biotechnology industries, environment and education.
+You could also go on to further study, such as a master’s or PhD.

 Studying a biosciences degree requires you to apply a broad skill set to the understanding of complex processes.
-This skill set is also useful in a range of other careers, such as business, management and science teaching.
+This skill set is also useful in a range of other careers, such as business, management, marketing and science teaching.